 The feeling while ashore is one of excitement and danger.
 Our guide has pepper spray, and several people carry air horns.
 We want to see bears up close… or do we?
 But it doesn't matter — tonight is not our night.
 No bears.
 Still, we jump for joy in our photos.

 After a relaxed breakfast, Glacier Bear is underway once again.
-We have a long transit today, to a location known as Ford’s Terror.
+We have a long transit today, and we'll be passing a location known as Ford’s Terror.
 But first we’ll pause to observe a colony of Stellar sea lions, crowded onto the rocks of a small island.
-This idyllic setting is known as The Brothers Islands, and it’s only a short sail from Pybus Bay.
 The males vie noisily for dominance over their harems.
 The sounds of grunting sea lions and screeching eagles drift across the morning calm.

-Beautiful, remote and protected from outer waters, our stop at a small cove between The Brothers Islands provides a pristine sanctuary — and the perfect place for reflection.
-During an extra-low tide at The Brothers, anemones gleam brilliantly.
-Verdant green moss covers the forest floor of East Brother Island, while rocky West Brother Island is strewn with a profusion of blue gentians, Indian paintbrush, river beauties, lupine and other colorful wildflowers.
+Beautiful, remote and protected from outer waters, our stop at a small cove provides a pristine sanctuary — and the perfect place for reflection.
+During an extra-low tide, anemones gleam brilliantly.

 We’re soon cruising once again, pointed toward the entrance to Ford’s Terror Wilderness.
 Two fjords provide access to the wilderness area: Tracy Arm and Endicott Arm.
 We plan to visit both.
 As we pass by Five Finger Islands Light, another fast-moving group of darting Dall's porpoises graces us with their presence.
 Throughout the day, we'll watch for whales, Dall’s porpoises, orcas, and shorebirds especially near Sail Island.